NearHuscarl/flutter_login/README.md

 onSignup |   `AuthCallback`     | <sub>Called when the user hit the submit button when in sign up mode</sub>
 onLogin |   `AuthCallback`     | <sub>Called when the user hit the submit button when in login mode</sub>
 onRecoverPassword |   `RecoverCallback`     | <sub>Called when the user hit the submit button when in recover password mode</sub>
+onConfirmRecover | `ConfirmRecoverCallback` | <sub>Called when the user submits confirmation code and sets password in recover password mode</sub>
 title |   `String`     | <sub>The large text above the login [Card], usually the app or company name</sub>
 logo |   `String`     | <sub>The path to the asset image that will be passed to the `Image.asset()`</sub>
 messages |   [`LoginMessages`](#LoginMessages)     | <sub>Describes all of the labels, text hints, button texts and other auth descriptions</sub>